Zinc Oxide Pigment

-Zinc oxide paints tend to retain their original whiteness during aging, not only in watercolor but to a great extent in oil paint as well.
-Compared with other white pigments ground with oil, zinc oxide often exhibits the least tendency to yellow.
+Zinc oxide paints tend to retain their original whiteness during aging, not only in watercolor but also in oil paint.
+Compared with other white pigments ground with oil, zinc oxide often exhibits the slightest tendency to yellow.
 The pigment tends to react with fatty acids present in drying oil, leading to the formation of zinc soaps.
 A soap is a metal salt of an organic acid.
-The reactivity of zinc oxide is affected by the particle size and morphology, with smaller particles being more reactive.
+The particle size and morphology affect the reactivity of zinc oxide, with smaller particles being more reactive.
 In the case of linseed oil, the formation of zinc soaps from zinc oxide tends to harden the paint film.
 A 28-year study completed in 2007 by Mecklenburg and Tumosa of the Smithsonian Institution shows that zinc oxide can cause brittleness and delamination of oil paint film even when zinc oxide is used in small amounts.
-Zinc oxide has a tendency to catalyze the formation of hydrogen peroxide when irradiated by near ultraviolet light.
-This reaction and the formation of zinc soaps can cause chalking and embrittlement of oil paints films.
-In view of these recent findings, we do not recommend the use zinc white in the ground or underlayers of an oil painting and caution its use in all oil paint.
+Zinc oxide tends to catalyze the formation of hydrogen peroxide when irradiated by near-ultraviolet light.
+This reaction and the formation of zinc soaps can cause chalking and embrittlement of oil paint films.
+Given these recent findings, we do not recommend using zinc white in the ground or underlayers of an oil painting and caution against its use in all oil paint.

 Oil Absorption and Grinding

 Zinc oxide absorbs a moderate amount of oil.
-The oil absorption ratio varies considerably at least from 20-25%, depending on the particle size and shape.
-Certain manufacturing procedures make it possible to produce pigment grades that demand less oil, 14-15% oil in paste.
+The oil absorption ratio varies considerably, at least from 20-25%, depending on the particle size and shape.
+Specific manufacturing procedures make it possible to produce pigment grades that demand less oil, 14-15% oil in paste.

-Zinc oxide is not considered to be hazardous, but care should be used in handling the dry powder pigment to avoid inhaling the dust.
+Zinc oxide is not considered hazardous, but care should be used in handling the dry powder pigment to avoid inhaling the dust.

 |Colour Index:||Pigment White 4 (77947)|